bryanforbes/Erasmus/README.md

 Erasmus retains the following data:

 * A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if the user sets a preferred version using `/prefs setdefault` (this can be deleted using `/prefs unsetdefault`)
-* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if one of the following conditions is met:
-  * A guild administrator sets a preferred version for the guild using `/serverprefs setdefault` (this can be deleted using `/serverprefs unsetdefault`)
+* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if a guild administrator sets a preferred version for the guild using `/serverprefs setdefault` (this can be deleted using `/serverprefs unsetdefault`)
-  * A guild administrator schedules the automatic daily bread posts for the guild using `/serverprefs daily-bread set` (this can be deleted using `/serverprefs daily-bread stop`)

 Erasmus **never** retains message content.